sophiagracelydia/SSB/README.md

 In **OIR**, there were 2 tests.
 Each test for 25-30 mins and 60 questions each (a booklet was given, and we need to fill the OMR sheet to fill Ans).

 In **PPDT**, one picture was shown for 30 sec.
-Then we need to write a simple story for 4 min (I got a picture of a girl standing on a podium speaking and there were 2 other person standing at the back of the stage in front of audience).
+Then we need to write a simple story for 4 min (I got a picture of a girl standing on a podium speaking and there were 2 other people standing at the back of the stage in front of audience).

+After a short tea break, we were split into 15 people and sent to start our group discussion.
+After the discussion, we went for lunch.
+Later, they announced the results.
+From the 98 only 25 got screened in including me.